ricardosdag/CourseGetCleanData/CodeBook.md

-This is the structure of RunAnalysis.R and de TidyData.txt
+This is the structure of RunAnalysis.R and TidyData.txt

 ##RunAnalysis.R